customer-dynamics/c3-amazon-connect/docs/GETTING-STARTED.md

 ##### Subject Lookup

 If you have enabled the subject lookup feature, you will need to configure the necessary resources to support this feature.
 Please reference the [subject lookup](./features/SUBJECT_LOOKUP.md) documentation for more information.

+##### Salesforce Integration

+C3 for Amazon Connect can also be used within Salesforce to facilitate payments.
+Please reference the [Salesforce Integration](./features/SALESFORCE_INTEGRATION.md) documentation for more information.